ahmed1jilali/ANN/thesis/chapter 2/chapter 2.md

 Learning in neural networks involves estimating the parameters (weights) of a network in response to its environment excitation.
 The learning type is determined by the way in which the parameter updates.
 Three learning types exist: supervised, unsupervised, and semi-supervised.

-In our work we are intersted in supervised learning method.
+In our work we are interested in supervised learning method.

-`The learning process is based on minimization of the error between the output calculated by the neural network and the actual output.
-The connection weights between the different neurons will be adjusted after computing the error.`

 ## Supervised learning process: